stidd/curriculum17-18/advanced/units/unit6/README.md

 ## Overview
-Students will be introduced to APIS.
-They will create and application by which they use the Giphy API and display it to the results scrern.
-They will iterate over the array and add an div containg student infrmation to the screen.
+Coders will be introduced to APIs.
+They will create an application by which they use the Giphy API and iterate over the JSON and add thumbnails to the screen.

 ## Important Links